 In addition to federal income tax, you will also pay Social Security and Medicare taxes on your earnings.
-These are together also known as FICA taxes and they fund the social programs that provide benefits for retirees, disabled people, and their dependents.
+These are together also known as FICA taxes and they fund the social programs that provide benefits for retirees, disabled people, and others.
 The current rates for these taxes are 6.2% for Social Security on wages up to $147,000 in 2022 and 1.45% for Medicare on all wages.
 If you have a high income over a certain threshold, you'll also see a 0.9% Medicare surtax as well.
-Of note, your employer will match these contributions (except for the surtax) and make payments too.
+Note that your employer will match these contributions (except for the surtax) and make payments too.

 You might also have other items taken out of your gross pay.
-Some of these may include pre-tax contributions like ones to retirement plans such as 401(k) or IRA accounts, health savings accounts (HSAs), flexible spending accounts (FSAs), health insurance premiums, life insurance premiums, etc. These contributions may lower your taxable income since they are subtracted from your pay before taxes and therefore can reduce your tax liability.
+Some of these may include pre-tax expenses or contributions like ones to retirement plans such as 401(k) or IRA accounts, health savings accounts (HSAs), flexible spending accounts (FSAs), health insurance premiums, etc. These contributions may lower your taxable income since they are subtracted from your pay before taxes and therefore can reduce your tax liability.
 If you have items taken out of your pay after taxes, those would instead be called post-tax items and they would not affect your taxes.

 Florida's lack of state income tax makes it an attractive destination for many workers who want to keep more of their earnings.
 This is especially so for retirees.

 That said, this also means that the state relies more heavily on other sources of revenue such as sales tax, property tax, etc. These taxes may affect your cost of living depending on where you live and what you buy in the state.